functionland/docs/docs/api/file.md

 # File API (Object Store)

-File API provides An interface like object store for you to upload files and streams (eg/ photos, videos or any type of document) and efficiently retrieve them for use in your web/mobile Dapp. file protocol is base on object store's so we don's support ls. if you upload something you have to store the cid to access is. (use graph-protocol to keep track of what you uploaded).
+File API provides an interface-like object store for you to upload files and streams (eg. photos, videos or any type of document) and efficiently retrieve them for use in your web/mobile DApp.

+File protocol is based on object stores.
+When you upload something, a [CID](https://docs.ipfs.io/concepts/content-addressing/) is created and returned to you and the file gets stored in an IPFS compatible datastore.

 ## Upload

 ### SendFile
 `sendFile(File) => Promise<FileId>` <br/>

-sendFile will take a [File](https://developer.mozilla.org/en-US/docs/Web/API/File) as argument and return Promise. if upload done successfully Promise return a `FileId` that is a string representing the CID of uploaded content.
+sendFile will take a [File](https://developer.mozilla.org/en-US/docs/Web/API/File) as an argument and return a Promise.
+If the upload completes successfully, a Promise will return a `FileId` that is a string representing the CID of uploaded content.

-#### example
+#### Example
 ```js
 import {Fula, createClient} from '@functionland/fula';